 3. The Cloud Computing Revolution and CRM

-Possibly the most significant recent advancement in CRM systems is to move to cloud computing.
+Possibly the most significant recent advancement in CRM systems is the move to cloud computing.
 Released from the requirement to fix software on hundreds or even thousands of PCs and mobile devices, organizations worldwide recognize the advantages of moving data, software, and services into a protected online environment.

 4. Promote products and services